 There have been no significant reductions in insurance coverage from the prior year.
 There have been no instances where a settlement amount exceeded the insurance coverage for each of the last three years.
 It is not expected that the resolution of any outstanding claims and litigation will have a material adverse effect on the accompanying financial statements.

-The College's Collective Bargaining Agreement with Faculty and Classified employee unions expires on August 31, 2024.
+The College's Collective Bargaining Agreement with Faculty and Classified employee unions expired on August 31, 2024.
+The College and the Federation are currently negotiating the terms of successor Collective Bargaining Agreements.

 NOTE L - OPERATING EXPENSES